 Gradation Element.
 Each specified sieve, with the exception of 100 percent passing sieves, will be evaluated for QL separately.
 The lowest calculated QL for a sieve will be designated as the QL for gradation element for the process.

 Joint Density Element.
 Joint Density will be tested according to subsection 401.17.

+If the Joint Density test result is 88.0%-89.9% then

+PF=1.00

+If the Joint Density test result is 90.0% or above, then PF follows Table 105-3

 (e) Process Pay Factor.
 Using the calculated QL for the process, compute the PF as follows: The final number of random samples (Pn) in each process will determine the final pay factor.
 As test values are accumulated for each process, Pn will change accordingly.
 When the process has been completed, the number of random samples it contains will determine the computation of PF, based on Table 105-3 and formula (1) below.
 When Pn is from 3 to 9, or greater than 200, PF will be computed using the formulas designated in Table 105-3.
 Where Pn is equal to or greater than 10 and less than 201, PF will be computed by Formula (1):